erjand/technical-interviews/sample-problems/README.md

 # Samples

-A collection of interesting real-world interview problems I have encountered.
+A collection of interesting real-world interview problems.

 For some interviews a live code editor (such as [CoderPad](https://coderpad.io/)) will be used.
 For others, the interviewer wants to see well-written code but it won't actually be compiled or run.
 And at the other end of the spectrum, some interviewers only want to see pseudo-code demonstrating you understand the problem and a solution to it.